scott-haines/gcp-k8s-rancher/README.md

 Installs and configures nginx on the vm running rancher.
 ### rancher2_bootstrap admin
 A special bootstrap provisioner version of the rancher2 provider (defined by specifying the provider) which is designed to configure the initial rancher setup (admin password prompt and opt-in checkbox normally presented via a browser).

+# Cluster Definitions
+By default there is a dev cluster defined in cluster-dev.tf to use as an example of provisioning a cluster.

+The example provided uses an explicitly defined cluster.
+An alertnative if you want to have a pool of clusters would be to variablize the configuration and leverage terraform to provision multiple clusters by using the "count" attribute.